Skip to content

 In addition to its colorful feathers, the mountain barbet is also known for its impressive vocalizations.
 It produces a range of loud, chirping sounds that can be heard from far away.

-The mountain barbet is an important species for maintaining the health of the forests of Borneo, as it plays a role in dispersing seeds that help to maintain the diverse flora of the island.
+The mountain barbet is an important species for maintaining the health of the forests of Borneo, as it plays a role in dispersing seeds that help to preserve the diverse flora of the island.

 KingdomAnimalia